siteriaitaliana/3POB/README.md

 * Improvement suggestions:
 1. Switch the test framework from lettuce to behave, for these reasons http://packages.python.org/behave/comparison.html

-* For the bug reports look the bug_report.xls file.

 Task #2
 ===
 username: "bamboo83"